Nothing says Fall like a warm, sweet and buttery apple crisp!

 Domaine Saint-Rémy 2014 Rosenberg Gewurztraminer ($15).
 Wine Enthusiast rated this wine 90 points for its “ripe, rounded and generous notes of fleshy stone fruit like yellow plum and ripe peach.”
 This wine has just a touch of residual sugar.

 Domaine Barmès-Buecher 2012 Gewurztraminer ($42).
 The Wine Enthusiast describes this medium-sweet wine as “rich, full of spice with a touch of honey as well as lychee and pomegranate.”
-A beautiful representative of what Gewurz can be in capable winemakers hands.
+A beautiful representative of what Gewurz can be in a capable winemaker’s hands.

 Domaine Weinbach, Faller Kaysersberg 2014 Gewurztraminer ($40).
 One of the great producers in Alsace, this wine bursts with ripe, concentrated flavors.
 Expect some residual sugar in this Gewurz.
 Domaine Weinbach also makes some spectacular Rieslings.